 The committee did not know what to expect and had a lot of work to do.
 With much diligence, planning, organizing, and adapting a successful event transpired.

 With that success, the committee thought they could capitalize on the idea and generate even more money charities across the United States.
 They decided to create a new event altogether – a new virtual ice fishing tournament that would provide even more opportunity for contestants to win and more money to be raised.
-That event is now called Americas Ice Fishing Tournament.
-The first official tournament date will be January 22, 2022.
+That event is now called America’s Ice Fishing Tournament.
+The 3rd official tournament date will be February 4, 2023.